Skip to navigation Skip to content

 If a practice relocates and amalgamates with a non-PIP practice, see the Resources page for more information on document requirements.

-Practice amalgamation for PIP and WIP – Practice Stream has more information about assessing and processing an amalgamation.
+Practice amalgamation for Practice Incentives Program (PIP) and Workforce Incentive Program (WIP) - Practice Stream has more information about assessing and processing an amalgamation.

 If a practice changes ownership as part of the relocation, the practice must also submit: